 A fever isn't a separate illness.
 Fever or a high temperature is usually a normal response to an infection as the body fights it off.
 Part of the brain called the hypothalamus may decide to regulate the body's temperature to a higher level.

-Fever usually makes a person feel uncomfortable, and steps may be taken to reduce the fever, by taking age-appropriate medicine, such as paracetamol or ibuprofen, but never aspirin in under-16s.
+Fever usually makes a person feel uncomfortable, and steps may be taken to reduce the fever, by taking age-appropriate medication, such as paracetamol or ibuprofen, but never aspirin in under-16s.

-Drink eight glasses of water or other clear fluid a day.
+Drink plenty of water or other clear fluid.
 Iced drinks or ice lollies may have a soothing effect.

 Wear lightweight clothing and don't use blankets and duvets in bed to avoid getting too warm

 Make sure the temperature in the room is comfortable and let fresh air in